Crossing Probabilities of Multiple Ising Interfaces: Partition Functions of Multiple SLEs

-This process is well-defined up to the first time when either $x_{j-1}$ or $x_{j+1}$ is swallowed.
-Note that $V_t^i$ is the time-evolution of the marked point $x_i$.
-It coincides with $g_t(x_i)$ for $t$ smaller than the swallowing time of $x_i$.
-From properties~\eqref{eq: multiple SLE PDEs} and~\eqref{eq: multiple SLE Mobius covariance}, we know that the law of the Loewner chain associated to $\PartF$ is that of the $\SLE_{\kappa}$ in $\HH$ from $x_j$ to $\infty$ weighted by the following local martingale:
+This process is well-defined up to the first time $\swal_{x_{j-1}} \wedge \swal_{x_{j+1}}$ when either $x_{j-1}$ or $x_{j+1}$ is swallowed.
+Note that $V_t^i$ is the time-evolution of the spectator point $x_i$, which coincides with $g_t(x_i)$ for $t$ smaller than the swallowing time of $x_i$.
+From the PDEs~\eqref{eq: multiple SLE PDEs} and It\^o calculus, we know that the following process is a local martingale with respect to the growth of the $\SLE_{\kappa}$ curve in $(\HH; x_j,\infty)$:

-The PDE system~\eqref{eq: multiple SLE PDEs} and M\"obius covariance~\eqref{eq: multiple SLE Mobius covariance} guarantee conformal invariance as well as a ``stochastic reparameterization invariance'' (i.e., ``commutation'') property, which roughly amounts to saying that, up to a certain stopping time, one may grow the curves $(\eta_1, \ldots, \eta_{2N})$ in any order using the Loewner evolutions~\eqref{eqn::loewnerchain_partition}.